 NOTE – Annex H to the ISO/IEC Directives provides guidance on how to write the procedure standard in JTC 1.

-It is also recommended to follow the following process to ensure that the (same) registration authority is jointly appointed by the ITU-T study group and the JTC 1 sub-committee:
+It is also best practice to follow the following process to ensure that the (same) registration authority is jointly appointed by the ITU-T study group and the JTC 1 sub-committee:

 The selection process for the registration authority begins with a call for offers made by the ITU-T study group and by the JTC 1 sub-committee.
-The ITU-T study group and JTC 1 sub-committee shall ensure that each candidate is an acceptable legal entity according to the rules of each organization.
+The ITU-T study group and JTC 1 sub-committee ensures that each candidate is an acceptable legal entity according to the rules of each organization.

-Once nominations have been received for the registration authority (and shared with the other organization), they shall be initially reviewed by the Collaborative Team (if one exists for the joint project), otherwise by the appropriate ITU-T study group or the appropriate JTC 1 sub-committee (whichever meets first), and a report is produced.
+Once nominations have been received for the registration authority (and shared with the other organization), they are initially reviewed by the Collaborative Team (if one exists for the joint project), otherwise by the appropriate ITU-T study group or the appropriate JTC 1 sub-committee (whichever meets first), and a report is produced.

-The report shall be discussed within the appropriate ITU-T study group or the appropriate JTC 1 sub-committee (whichever meets first) and presented for approval.
+The report is discussed within the appropriate ITU-T study group or the appropriate JTC 1 sub-committee (whichever meets first) and presented for approval.
 Then it is sent as a liaison statement to the next plenary session of the other organization for ratification.
-Both plenary sessions shall reach the same conclusion and agree to nominate the same candidate; otherwise the discrepancy shall be referred to each organization for further consideration.
+It is expected that both plenary sessions reach the same conclusion and agree to nominate the same candidate; otherwise the discrepancy is referred to each organization for further consideration.

 Once all organizations have reached the same conclusion, the final approval and appointment of the registration authority follows the procedures of each organization.

-NOTE – Any discrepancies raised during the approval processes of the organizations shall be referred to their Chief Executive Officers (for ISO and IEC) and to the TSB Director (for ITU-T) for resolution.
+NOTE – Any discrepancies raised during the approval processes of the organizations are referred to their Chief Executive Officers (for ISO and IEC) and to the TSB Director (for ITU-T) for resolution.

 _______________________